-As a business coach, one of the most commonly asked questions I get asked is how do I increase the motivation of the employees who I manage?
-This is often asked by those who have recently been appointed as managers and don’t feel as though they have the necessary skills to motivate a team of people when they can just about motivate themselves in the workplace!
+As a business coach, one of the most commonly asked questions I get asked is ‘how do I increase the motivation of the employees who I manage’?
+This is often asked by those who have recently been appointed as managers.
+This is because they don’t feel as though they have the necessary skills to motivate a team of people when they can just about motivate themselves in the workplace!

-Though it’s a common question, there is also a typical answer to this question; treat your employees with the respect that you would expect from a manager and work on the basis that if the method which you choose motivates you, then it will also serve to motivate your employees.
+Though it’s a common question, there is also a typical answer to this question.
+Treat your employees with the respect that you would expect from a manager.
+Also work on the basis that if the method which you choose motivates you, then it will also serve to motivate your employees.

 Okay, so employees receive remuneration for their work through their end of month pay packet.
 However, if you want them to do a great job each time and take pride in the work which they are doing for your company, it pays to show them a bit of respect for such successful results.

-There isn’t a considerable amount of us who would readily come to work every day, five days a week, if we could afford not to – but, we all have bills to pay.
-Yet, just because we must be at our desk each day that doesn’t mean that we give it one hundred percent if we find ourselves in a working environment which lacks general motivation.
+There isn’t a considerable amount of us who would readily come to work every day, five days a week, if we could afford not to.
+But we all have bills to pay.
+Yet, just because we must be at our desk each day that doesn’t mean that we give it one hundred percent.
+Especially if we find ourselves in a working environment which lacks general motivation.

-If you want to keep your employees in their position, you need to show them that they do matter and that you do appreciate their contributions.
+If you want to keep your employees in their position, you need to show them that they do matter.
+Show them that you do appreciate their contributions.
 This way they feel more inclined to make a concerted effort in their role and go above and beyond when necessary.
 Ultimately, an employee who feels like what they do is valued by their company will work more efficiently overall.

 Whenever your employees successfully accomplish a job, make an effort to praise them.
 These need not be long-winded or excessive.
 You may be surprised at the power those simple two words, well done, can have on the performance of the rest of your employees working week!